 Use commas when there is only one such person because it’s redundant information; do not use commas when there is more than one such person; see also CMS 5.23.
 An example: Mary’s husband, John, and her son Greg went with her.
-In this example, Mary has only one husband, so his name is set off by commas: John is a “restatement” of husband.
+In this example, Mary has only one husband, so his name is set off with commas: John is a “restatement” of husband.
 Mary has more than one son, so the commas with Greg are eliminated to show which son is being referred to specifically, from among the other possibilities.
-If she had only one son, his name would also be set off with commas.
+If she had only one son, his name would also be set off by commas.